-The Wigner’s friend paradox is a thought experiment in theoretical quantum physics, presented by Eugene Wigner.
-Wigner was a theoretical physicist and mathematician who won the Nobel Prize in 1963.
+The Wigner’s friend paradox is a thought experiment, a what-if in theoretical quantum physics.
+It was presented by Eugene Wigner, a theoretical physicist and mathematician who won the Nobel Prize in 1963.

 They proved that two contradictory realities could coexist.
 Eugene Wigner was right; the quantum reality is observer-dependent.
 (2019)

 The experiment shows we live in personal worlds, parallel realities.
 This is described in the New Scientist article Quantum experiment suggests there really are ‘alternative facts’.
-A second experiment has produced the same result as reported in the Scientific American article This Twist on Schrödinger’s Cat Paradox Has Major Implications for Quantum Theory.
+A second experiment has produced the same result, as reported in the Scientific American article This Twist on Schrödinger’s Cat Paradox Has Major Implications for Quantum Theory.

 The explanation is inherent in Vaidman’s description of the relative world.
 The whole situation that is not under Wigner’s observation is in a superposition of different classical states.
 This includes his friend.
 But at the same time, of course, it is the other way round for the friend.
 His state is determinate, whereas the state of Wigner is in a superposition of different classical states.
 Wigner and his friend live in different versions of the real world, different relative worlds.

 Even though the Wigner’s Friend Paradox is the direct result of the fundamentals of quantum theory, the whole idea has been given very little attention until now.
 The reason, of course, is that it clashes directly with the current scientific worldview, the generally accepted understanding of the world.
 Naturally, the experiments have garnered a bit of attention.
 Acceptance of the relative world concept, however, is still just a debate.
 The key problem is that there has been no ontology, no basic explanation of how this could be.
 This is the new concept presented here.
 The superworld explains exactly how the relative world works.
 And it fits the facts of experiment.

 There is further evidence in The Holographic Universe.